LigaMoon/Boredom-guide/README.md

 ## Testing

-CSS3 - add the link to a screnshot of testing
-HTML5 - same

  1. ### Functionality Testing
     - All external links were tested to make sure they open up the correct pages in new tabs